alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/15/01/post.md

 ## Implementation

 Let's assume we use a database name `main_schema`.
-We need to create a table, then related stored procedures.
+We need to create a primary table, then related stored procedures.

 ### Tables creation
 ```